Melbourne Fringe Festival 2018

 Winner – Spirit of Fringe Award, Melbourne Fringe Festival 2018

 Inspired by club scenes in San Francisco, Mexico, Cuba and Berlin, SPIN is a participatory dance performance event and immersive experience with a DJ and Deaf Hosts.
-It celebrates the physical and social experience of dance parties, subcultures and the beats that bring us together.
+It celebrates the physical and social experience of dance parties, subcultures and rituals that bring us together.

-SPIN offers a joyful and immersive experience, combining visual and tactile elements of DJ music, sound vibration design from Russell Goldsmith, visual projections from Rhian Hinkley, dynamic dance performance and collective, ritualised movement.
+SPIN offers a pleasurable and immersive experience, combining visual and tactile elements of DJ music, sound vibration design from Russell Goldsmith, visual projections from Rhian Hinkley, dynamic dance performance and collective, ritualised movement.

 SPIN was created by Deaf contemporary dancer Anna Seymour in collaboration with engagement specialist Bec Reid, DJ Callum Padgham, Deaf Hosts Luke King and Robbie Burrows and dancers Amanda Lever, Jon Clarke and Benjamin Hoopmann.

 SPIN was made possible with the support of a Darebin Arts Speakeasy YOUR PLATFORM grant, an Auslan Services grant and Pozible supporters.

 Choreographer notes – Anna Seymour